-BLUEMOVE (BLUEMOVE) Tokenomics: Market Insights, Token Supply, Distribution & Price Data | MEXC
+BlueMove (BLUEMOVE) Tokenomics: Market Insights, Token Supply, Distribution & Price Data | MEXC

 BlueMove is a remarkable super app built on the Aptos and Sui blockchains, providing users with an NFT launchpad, marketplace, and DEX, all on one platform.
 It offers full functionality and a seamless web and mobile experience, making it an excellent choice for traders and developers.

-Understanding the tokenomics of BLUEMOVE (BLUEMOVE) is essential for analyzing its long-term value, sustainability, and potential.
+Understanding the tokenomics of BlueMove (BLUEMOVE) is essential for analysing its long-term value, sustainability, and potential.

 Key Metrics and How They Are Calculated: